SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/phonics/phonetics/phonetic-production/phonic-features.md

 ^interval notation
 Whether something ⟮is a ＿sonorant＿⟯ is encoded by ⟮＿the phonic feature＿ [+sonorant]⟯ ⟮Most⟯ ⟮＿sonorants＿⟯ are ⟮＿voiced＿⟯.
-⟮＿Obstruents＿⟯ are either ⟮＿oral occlusives＿⟯, ⟮＿fricatives＿⟯ or ⟮＿affricates＿⟯.
+⟮＿Obstruents＿⟯ are either ⟮＿oral occlusives＿⟯ or ⟮＿fricatives＿⟯ or thus ⟮＿affricates＿⟯.

 #### approximant